 The international dialling code for Belize is +501.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-The area code for Belize City is (0)2.
-International Direct Dialling is available.
-Mobile telephone coverage is available throughout most of the country with the Belize Telemedia Ltd GSM 1900 network.
 Roaming costs can be expensive.
 For visitors staying longer than a week or two, the cheapest option is usually to buy a cheap local phone with a prepaid SIM card.
 WiFi is widely available Belize City.

 Travellers over 18 years do not have to pay customs duty on 200 cigarettes, 50 cigars or 250g tobacco, wines or spirits not exceeding one litre and personal goods or souvenirs to the value of 200 BZD.
 Restricted items include plants, meat and meat products, live animals and processed food items.